theIsmail01/AI-Chess-Engine/README.md

 ## Description

-Developed an intelligent chess Engine that can one can play against.
+Developed an intelligent chess Engine that one can play against.

 ## Features
 ### 1) Artificial Intelligence: